kaylale124/kayla-student/_posts/2023-08-21-GitHub_Pages_Tangibles.md

 - Collaborate with partner for live review
 - Make an interactive table
 - Create a plan to accomplish for the week

+## Questions
+- What is the results in Linux?